Let's Build More Housing in East Palo Alto!

 Housing is the single biggest concern of East Palo Alto residents.
 Our current housing stock is expensive, old, overcrowded.
 People simply cannot afford to live here anymore, and are moving out of the city at a rapid pace.
 We need to build more housing in East Palo Alto, and need an abrupt change from past policies which have resulted in little or no housing built in the last 20 years.
 Housing is a regional issue, and other cities need to do their part to build housing for jobs that are based in their cities.
 EPA can be part of the solution to the housing crunch, and we can lead by example to take bold action to create true housing solutions for a region - Silicon Valley - that is the most vibrant regional economy in the world.

 Are we good at building new housing?
 Short answer: no. While EPA is renowned for strong tenant protections and rent control, EPA did not meet its RHNA (Regional Housing Needs Allocation) numbers in the last cycle, and built less than half of the units the state required.
 It has been over 20 years since a workforce friendly market rate apartment building has opened its doors in our city.
-Light Tree is the first new affordable housing apartment in over 18 years.
+Light Tree is the first new affordable housing apartment for working age people in over 18 years.

 East Palo Alto RHNA Numbers through Dec 2020